SMTP Port: 25 or 587. Send test e-mail message:

 - Please verify that you have enabled "My SMTP Requires Authentication" in the Incoming mail server Outlook settings.

-- If you cannot access your mail account using your webmail interface, then your issue requires further investigation from the server side and may take some time before it can be resolved.
-In this case, all you will need to do is to raise a support ticket to email@example.com from your registered email address.
+- If you cannot access your mail account through the webmail interface, it indicates a server-side issue that requires additional investigation.
+Resolving such problems may take some time.
+In this situation, you should raise a support ticket by emailing firstname.lastname@example.org from your registered email address.
 The support team will assist you in diagnosing and resolving the issue.

 → Looking for other Outlook-related issues?
 Please refer to outlook issues for more details.